Growing Up Aboriginal in Australia: Reception

-The website for Australian bookstore Booktopia gives Growing Up Aboriginal in Australia a rating of 4.7 stars out of 5, based on 18 reviews.
-Google Books gives the book a rating of 4.5 stars out of 5, aggregated from 3 reviews.
-On the Amazon website it also received the rating of 4.5 stars out of 5 from 92 reviews.
-Goodreads holds the book's score at 4.33 stars out of 5, based on 2,210 ratings.

 Writing for The Conversation on September 5, 2018, Jacinta Elston noted the multiple backgrounds of the book's many contributors and the depth of its content, stating that Growing Up Aboriginal in Australia is "a collection of stories that speaks to the strength of Aboriginal identity in Australia today, as well as the diversity of voices in the long marginalised Aboriginal literary community."

 George Delaney, writing for Australian retailer and review site Readings, agreed with Elston's sentiment about authorial variety, stating Growing Up Aboriginal in Australia "highlights the enormous diversity in the life stories of Aboriginal people in Australia, from those who grew up in middle-class suburbia to those in self-determined communities, to missions and reserves, to small communities in remote areas."
 Delaney continued, explaining that "Each story is full of nuance and answers all sorts of questions, in beautifully complex ways, about Aboriginal experiences in contemporary Australia that often go unasked."

 An article on the ACT Government website praised Growing Up Aboriginal in Australia, stating that "the diverse voices, experiences and stories" in the anthology "will enlighten, inspire and educate us all about the lives of Aboriginal people in Australia today."
 The article held particular acclaim for the contribution of Canberra-native Don Bemrose, an epistolary memoir entitled 'Dear Australia' which is "a powerful piece, beautifully written that will give the reader goosebumps as [Bemrose] shares commentary of his many achievements and challenges."